Social studies essay outline and cliches. Social studies essay (USE): structure, cliché phrases, typical mistakes. Social Studies Essay Examples

 Brief information about the author of the statement (for example:I. Kant, founder of German classical philosophy ).

-Names of his predecessors, followers or scientific opponents.
+The names of his predecessors, followers or scientific opponents.

-Suggestions for alternative solutions to the problem.
+Indications of alternative solutions to the problem.

 Theoretical level- its basis is social science knowledge (concepts, terms, contradictions, opinions of scientists, thinkers)

-Empirical level- two options are possible here:
+Empirical level- There are two options here:

 Using examples from history, literature and social reality;